liuchunlei0430/Matilda/README.md

 `hidden_rna`: Dimension of RNA branch.

-`hidden_pro`: Dimension of ADT branch.
+`hidden_adt`: Dimension of ADT branch.

 `hidden_atac`: Dimension of ATAC branch.

 ### Other config

-`seed`: The random seed set in training.
+`seed`: The random seed for training.

-`augmentation`: Whether do augmentation or not.
+`augmentation`: Whether to augment simulated data.

-`fs`: Whether do feature selection or not.
+`fs`: Whether to perform feature selection.

-`save_latent_space`: Whether save the dimension reduction result or not.
+`save_latent_space`: Whether to save the dimension reduction result.

-`save_simulated_result`: Whether save the simulation result or not.
+`save_simulated_result`: Whether to save the simulation result.

-`dataset`: Name of the dataset.
+`dataset`: Name of the input dataset.

+### Example run

 ## Output

 After training, Matilda will output the average accuracy before augmentation and after augmentation.

+## Reference
+Stephenson, E. et al. Single-cell multi-omics analysis of the immune response in COVID-19.
+Nat.
+Med.
+27, 904–916 (2021).